-The Document Disposal Act establishes procedures for the approval of the records schedules and classification systems developed by CRMB, government ministries, and other government agencies.
-This ORCS was reviewed by CRMB staff, your executive, the Public Documents Committee, and the Select Standing Committee on Public Accounts (commonly called the Public Accounts Committee).
+The Document Disposal Act establishes procedures for the approval of the records schedules and classification systems developed by CIMB, government ministries, and other government agencies.
+This ORCS was reviewed by CIMB staff, your executive, the Public Documents Committee, and the Select Standing Committee on Public Accounts (commonly called the Public Accounts Committee).
 It was then approved by resolution of the Legislative Assembly.
-That resolution established this ORCS as the retention and disposition schedule for the operational records of the office.
+That resolution established this ORCS as the retention and disposition schedule for the operational records of the EMA Licensing Board.
 This means that this ORCS is a legally binding document.